Patliputra Junction railway station: New developments

 In Feb 2012, The Indian Railways had planned to set up a Railway Station Development Corporation (RSDC) that will work on improving the major railway stations including Patliputra Junction by building and developing Restaurants, shopping areas and food plaza for commercial business and improving passenger amenities A new railway station has been constructed (Digha Bridge Halt railway station) at south end of bridge just south of Danapur Bankipur Road situated 3 km northward from Patliputra Junction.
 This makes traveling from Sonpur side very easy and passengers traveling to Gandhi Maidan will save money and at least 1.5 hours time than deboarding the trains at Patliputra Junction station.

 Second exit point

 Patliputra Junction will soon have a second exit point at the west-northern end.
 There will be a gate for movement to and from the platform (Pillar No. 216) from under AIIMS-Digha elevated road (Patli Path) near Patliputra Junction.
 From Rupaspur one will reach the junction by road from the side of the line.
 There is a plan to expand Digha-Danapur Canal Road near the footover bridge of Patliputra station by 120 meters in length and 7.5 meters in width.
 At present Rs 2 crore has been allocated for this.
 In August 2023, Bihar Urban Development and Housing Department has given administrative approval of Rs 4 crore 89 lakh 60 thousand.

+Trains

+Patliputra Junction is served by a number of Indian Railways trains.
+The following table lists regular scheduled passenger services having a scheduled stoppage at Patliputra Junction (station code: PPTA).
+Temporary, seasonal and festival special trains are not included.